 Cats love eating fish.
-Like all things, too much of a good thing can have consequences and too much raw fish can lead to a possible Thiamine (Vitamin B1) deficiency in cats.
+Like all things, too much of a good thing can have undesirable consequences and too much raw fish for cats can lead to a possible Thiamine (Vitamin B1) deficiency in cats.

-However cats can still enjoy their fishy dinners as canned cat food has Thiamine added to correct this imbalance.
+However cats can still enjoy their fishy dinners because canned cat food has Thiamine added to correct this imbalance.
 As cat food is specifically formulated for cats it also contains other vitamins and minerals for good health.
+Some cats require a diet that will take into account allergies or other dietary restrictions.

 Canned cat food can be smelly and interestingly that remark often pops up in reviews.
 Kitty does not mind the smell even if it can be a bit offensive to us mortals.